I know the following statement to be 100% FACT.

-This Guernsey digital marketing article is about how to get your website ranking high in the search engines, especially Google with off-page SEO.
+This Guernsey digital marketing website is about how to get YOUR website ranking high in the search engines, especially Google, with the art of SEO.

 There are a dozen or so digital marketing companies and website designers in Guernsey that are doing a great job in most of the above marketing channels.